massgame/Mohr_Envelope/README.md

 -------------
 ### csv file format:

-If you're using excel, write TestID in column A, σ3 in column B, and σ1 in column C.
+If you're using excel, write TestID in column A, σ3 in column B, and σ1 in column C. The csv **should not** contain a header.
+The script will ignore any columns after the third.

 ```
 > Test_name, σ3, σ1